-UAE is a country where the focus is more on the aspect of implementing religion and ensuring that most of its operations are carried out under this particular aspect.
+UAE is a country where the focus is more on implementing religion and ensuring that most of its operations are carried out under this particular aspect.
 Different religions co-exist within the country; however, the major one is Islam.
-Therefore, t the influence of religions on Gender roles of women will be contrary in UAE as compared to the UK.
+Therefore, t the influence of religions on the Gender roles of women will be contrary in the UAE as compared to the UK.
 In his study, Bala (2010) clearly states that Islam has ensured that gender roles are carried out in the UAE by providing that both genders are given equal rights.
 Moreover, the author further mentions that Islam has given women the right to freedom of expression, property, marriage, equality in treatment and spiritual duties, political sphere and employment.
-It can be analysed from this notion that women are not oppressed in any way by religion, but women empowerment takes place in this particular aspect.
+It can be analysed from this notion that women are not oppressed by religion, but women empowerment takes place in this aspect.

 Apart from Islam, Christianity is also one of the religions followed in the UAE.
 King (2014) mentions in his study that women's position, history and role have been revised in the last twenty years in ancient Christianity.
-This means that women are now given equal rights as men, along with ensuring that they are empowered to work as well.
-This can be seen in the society in the UAE, where numerous Christian women tend to work and enjoy similar rights and responsibilities that men have as per this religion.
+This means that women are now given equal rights as men, along with ensuring that they are empowered to work.
+This can be seen in the society in the UAE, where numerous Christian women tend to work and enjoy rights and responsibilities similar to those of men in this religion.

-The influence of religions on gender roles of women in the UK and UAE is different in some ways, as well as similar in some ways.
+The influence of religions on the gender roles of women in the UK and UAE is different in some ways, as well as similar in some ways.
 If the focus is kept on the more prominent religion in both countries, it would not be wrong to state that gender roles are seen with equality.
-Hunt has said it (2017) states that Christianity under the New Testament Church has ensured that women are given the importance that they deserve in society, along with women.
-The same can be said for the UAE as well, in which Bala (2010) has stated that Islam ensures that women are given the rights to freedom of expression, property, marriage, equality in treatment and spiritual duties, similar to that of men.
+Hunt (2017) has stated that Christianity under the New Testament Church has ensured that women are given the importance that they deserve in society, along with women.
+The same can be said for the UAE, in which Bala (2010) has stated that Islam ensures that women are given the rights to freedom of expression, property, marriage, equality in treatment and spiritual duties, similar to that of men.
 The idea here is that women are not oppressed in any way by Islam.
 It can be assessed that when it comes to the specific religion that is followed in each country, gender roles are considered equal.

-Bierema (2016) states that in any society, the role of women is considered to be of high value, which is determined by the subtle and elusive arrangement of certain factors, of which one is the socio and economic aspects.
-The author further cites that women tend to depend on the operational and structural activities of society which are seen to be responsible for allocating the conditions for women in the socio and economic development of the society.
+Bierema (2016) states that in any society, the role of women is considered to be of high value, which is determined by the subtle and elusive arrangement of certain factors, including the socio and economic aspects.
+The author further cites that women tend to depend on the operational and structural activities of society, which are seen to be responsible for allocating the conditions for women in the socio and economic development of the society.
 The same can be true for the UAE and the UK society.
 There is a need to ensure that women are part of the socio and economic development as that is how progressive societies succeed.

-However, Davis and Williamson (2019) cite that making women part of the socio and economic development is an approach that should not be carried out at all.
+However, Davis and Williamson (2019) cite that making women part of the socioeconomic development is an approach that should not be carried out at all.
 The author reveals in his work that women usually do not have the capability and thought process to play a positive role in society's socio and economic development.
-Moreover, Leszczyńska and Zielińska (2016) reveal in their work that it is usually the men who should be part of socio and economic development because they are aware of the areas that would help in making the society a success.
+Moreover, Leszczyńska and Zielińska (2016) reveal in their work that men should usually be part of socio-economic development because they are aware of the areas that would help make the society successful.

-Allahdadian and Irajpour (2015) have stated that women leaders are known for rising to the socio, and economic challenges in the past and are continuing to do so in the current situation.
+Allahdadian and Irajpour (2015) have stated that women leaders are known for rising to the socio-economic challenges in the past and are continuing to do so in the current situation.
 The authors further state that Islam has been known for promoting the role of women in politics, with a clear example seen in the Queen of Sheba, who was responsible for making crucial decisions for the state and her people.
 Similarly, Ryder (2015) cite that many Christian women have started to take up the role of leaders, with a clear example seen in Prime Minister of New Zealand, Jacinda Ardern, who has tackled various issues of terrorist attacks on Muslims, natural disasters, the pandemic of COVID-19 and so on.
-So it would not be wrong to state that religion promotes women to be part of socio and economic development in society.
+So, it would not be wrong to state that religion promotes women's being part of socioeconomic development in society.